 The Awards Jury Casa Asia 2025 has unanimously decided to award the following candidates in its four categories, after evaluating all the proposals submitted and in accordance with what is established in its bases:

-- Ateneo Art Gallery and Museum of Spanish Abstract Art of Cuenca, as a joint nomination, in the Culture and Society category, for its great museum work around the work of the Filipino artist Fernando Zóbel.
-The Ateneo Art Gallery has been able to materialize Zóbel's vision of creating a museum dedicated to contemporary Filipino art, consolidating itself as a reference for Filipino art from the post-war period to the present day.
-For its part, the Museo de Arte Abstracto Español de Cuenca, founded by Zóbel, houses his collection of paintings, sculptures, drawings and graphic works, as well as his personal library, his diaries and more than one hundred and thirty notebooks, which he donated to the Juan March Foundation, owner of the Museum and responsible for preserving his legacy.
+- Ateneo Art Gallery and Museum of Spanish Abstract Art Cuenca, as a joint nomination, in the Culture and Society category, for its significant museum work focused on the work of Filipino artist Fernando Zóbel.
+The Ateneo Art Gallery has successfully realized Zóbel's vision of creating a museum dedicated to contemporary Filipino art, establishing itself as a benchmark for Filipino art from the post-war period to the present day.
+The Museo de Arte Abstracto Español de Cuenca, founded by Zóbel, houses his collection of paintings, sculptures, drawings and graphic works, as well as his personal library, his diaries and more than one hundred and thirty notebooks, which he donated to the Juan March, director of the Museum and responsible for preserving its legacy.

-- Association of Afghan Women in Spain (AMAE) and the Hospitalet Cricket Club equally, in the category of Diversity, Inclusion and Sustainable Development.
-To the Association of Afghan Women in Spain (AMAE) for its commendable work in supporting, integrating and empowering Afghan women refugees in Spain in a context of serious repression of their rights and freedoms in Afghanistan.
-Since its foundation, AMAE has developed various programs to facilitate the adaptation and integration of Afghan women, promoting their development as agents of change within their communities.
-To L'Hospitalet Cricket Club for its contribution to the empowerment of young people of Asian origin and to overcoming cultural and gender prejudices, in addition to its role in promoting social cohesion and intercultural dialogue through sport.
-The club is the result of the educational project "El Criquet Uneix", a service-learning program that has been carried out in high schools in L'Hospitalet for the last eight years.
+- Association of Afghan Women in Spain (AMAE) and the Hospitalet Cricket Club equallyIn the category of Diversity, Inclusion, and Sustainable Development, the award goes to the Association of Afghan Women in Spain (AMAE) for its commendable work supporting, integrating, and empowering Afghan refugee women in Spain in a context of severe repression of their rights and freedoms in Afghanistan.
+Since its founding, AMAE has developed various programs to facilitate the adaptation and integration of Afghan women, promoting their development as agents of change within their communities.
+The award also goes to L'Hospitalet Cricket Club for its contribution to the empowerment of young people of Asian origin and the overcoming of cultural and gender prejudices, as well as its role in fostering social cohesion and intercultural dialogue through sport.
+The club is the result of the educational project "El Criquet Uneix" (Cricket Unites), a service-learning program that has been implemented in secondary schools in L'Hospitalet for the past eight years.

 - LaLiga, in the category of Economy, Innovation and Entrepreneurship for contributing to boosting the image of Spain in Asia through football, as well as promoting the integration of young Asians through sport by creating football schools and sports cities.
 China, India, Japan and Singapore have become key countries in La Liga's internationalisation strategy in Asia, which is carrying out important work for the development of football in the region.